lucaimbalzano/bootstrap-ui/README.md

 ![image](https://user-images.githubusercontent.com/45575898/129449673-ce25132e-eb4a-472d-9970-9aaa78e7c2fc.png)
 ![image](https://user-images.githubusercontent.com/45575898/129449690-656a1f9e-a0ca-414f-9568-59129f16869f.png)

+##Installation📌
+Run `npm install` to install all the dependencies

 ## Description📌
 I wrote the style by hand, and implemented it with `Angular`; so i used the router and implement it into the navbar, i used typescript logic for the burger-menu and the copy-to-clipboard.
 I used flexbox to move the blocks content into the page and @media screen to render it `responsive`.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.11.

-## Development server
+## Development server📌

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --port 1999` for a dev server.
+Navigate to `http://localhost:1999/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding